Arsh-Agarwal/todo-problems-chrome-ext/README.md

 # How to Use
 Can be used by enabling chrome developer tools and using the "Load Unpacked" button on the top left of Chrome Extensions Manager at -> chrome://extensions<br>

+# Future Updates
+Show separate column for each website